Last updated on January 2nd, 2019 at 12:48 pm

 Myanmar is the least visited country in South East Asia.
 For me, it is the most interesting place to visit in South East Asia.
 Tourism is growing every year.
 Due to a government change, Myanmar is opening its doors for travelers.
 Years ago, Myanmar was living a dictatory.
 If you want to travel Myanmar in a low budget, I will tell you my itineraries, things that you can’t miss like Bagan Temples, meeting local people and having tea with them.

 You will read the essentials that you need before visiting Myanmar.
-After this I will tell you which places you can visit in Myanmar.
+After this I will tell you which must-visit destinations in Myanmar.

 Before visiting Myanmar

 Nowdays things are easier to visit Myanmar.
-You can get your visa online.
+You can get your evisa for Myanmar online.
 Make sure that your passport validity must have at least (6) months.
 You will be allowed to visit Myanmar with a 28 day-visa in a single entry.

 How to get there?